TobyRas1992/myFlix-client/README.md

 # myFlix-client
-This repo is for the client-side of my myFlix application
+This repo is for the client-side of my myFlix application.